Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

 PP.1.5.
 Data Collection & Use

 You have the right to complain to a Data Protection Authority about our collection and use of your Personal Data.
-For more information, if You are in the European Economic Area (EEA or Switzerland), please contact your local data protection authority in the EEA or Switzerland.
+For more information, if you are in the EEA, UK or Switzerland, please contact your local Data Protection Authority in the EEA, UK or Switzerland.

-Processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation will not be collected unless:
+Sensitive Personal Data includes information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data used for identification, health data, and data concerning a person’s sex life or sexual orientation.

-b.
-Processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent; or
+• Vital Interests: Processing is necessary to protect the vital interests of the data subject or another individual, where the data subject is physically or legally incapable of giving consent.

 When possible, the Company will offer individuals the opportunity to choose (opt out) whether their Personal Information is (1) to be disclosed to a third party or (2) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
 For Sensitive Personal Information, the Company will give individuals the opportunity to affirmatively or explicitly (opt out) consent to the disclosure of the information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
 The Company shall treat as Sensitive Personal Information any information received from an individual where the individual would treat and identify it as Sensitive Personal Information.